 UK payments would reduce significantly

-It is widely stated that the UK would pay around 64% of our current contribution to EU budgets under an EEA/EFTA-based Brexit (based on the fact that Norway pays £140 per capita per annum vs. the UK’s current £220 post-rebate).
-Yet this is misleading.
+Norway pays £140 per capita per annum vs. the UK’s current £220 (post-rebate).
 Norway makes annual contributions of €450m to cover the cost of Norwegian participation in joint programmes, schemes and agencies, and pays a €50m membership fee to EFTA.
 But it also makes €390m in voluntary grants via EEA Grants Scheme.
-What is most notable about this EEA Grants Scheme – other than it being a voluntary “goodwill” scheme – is that it is calculated on the basis of the Norway’s per capita GDP.
-If the UK decided to follow a similar scheme, Norway’s per capita GDP is about $76,000 per year whereas the UK current GDP is $39,000 per capita, meaning the UK would pay close to half of that figure.
+What is most notable about this EEA Grants Scheme – other than it being a voluntary ‘goodwill’ scheme – is that it is calculated on the basis of the Norway’s per capita GDP.
+If the UK decided to follow a similar scheme, Norway’s per capita GDP is about $76,000 per year whereas the UK current GDP is $39,000 per capita, meaning the UK would pay close to half of what Norway pays.